rzeldent/esp32-flightradar24-ttgo/README.md

 ![Example3](assets/20220909_221104.jpg)

 ### Features
-The flight radar offers the following features:
+The FlightRadar firmware offers the following features:
 - Lookup of airplane type and specifics (manufacturer, type, description, engine type and count)
 - Lookup of carrier and (if available) display the logo
 - Display GPS location, registration,  altitude, heading and speed of the airplane